 We all know that the big things are made up of many small things.
-And when it comes to increasing sales and giving amazing shopping experiences you have to get the small things right.
+And when it comes to increasing sales and giving amazing shopping experiences you have to get the small things (retail design fundamentals) right.

 Designing a retail space that inspires people, has the right mix of product and experience, and represents your brand expression is the formula for converting shoppers into customers.

 Of course, there’s a lot at risk for a growing retail business when planning a new location, including loss of time and focus, brand credibility, and the money invested if any major mistake is made to the retail design basics.
-These elements are so fundamental that if you get them wrong, the whole location fails to hit targets.
+If you get the retail design fundamentals wrong, the whole location fails to hit targets.

-So, here are the fundamentals of retail design and the areas that CBSF can help with to take your new store to the next-level.
+So, learn the retail design fundamentals and the areas that CBSF can help with to take your new store to the next-level.

 1. Define Your Retail Space.